 The determinants of welfare are interactive but not necessarily aligned.

-The seven EMS symposia since 2008 have focused on aspects of the life course, aspects of policy and interventions and aspects of outcomes.
+The nine EMS symposia since 2008 have focused on aspects of the life course, aspects of policy and interventions and aspects of outcomes.
 The topics have included:

 Health and Healthcare in Emerging Market Countries (4-6 December 2009).